lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 **Probability:**  2
 It is very likely that unnecessary time are being spent on learning the SCRUM model, and the process of sprints.
 However, the process will be repeated several times during the project.
 Therefore, the team will likely build routines, which can gradually decrease the time spent on project management.
 **Consequence:**  3
-Planning of sprints and task delegation can take up more time than necessary, since members of the team lack experience woth the model.
+Planning of sprints and task delegation can take up more time than necessary, since members of the team lack experience with the model.
 **Risk Score:**  6
 **Mitigation Strategy:**
 **Contingency Plan:**